Robust Nash equilibrium seeking based on semi-Markov switching topologies: Simulation and Numerical Examples

 In practical situations, the communication topology among vehicles may change over time, owing to the unexpected phenomena, such as link failure, signal changes and repairs of components.
 In order to describe the time-varying phenomena, in this subsection, semi-Markov switching topologies are considered.
 In other words, the communication network among vehicles is represented by a set of undirected switching topologies (as illustrated in Fig. \ref{tutu5}), which are governed by semi-Markov process with three different modes.
 Different from Markov process, for semi-Markov process, a general distribution, Weibull distribution (with probability density function $f(x ; \lambda, k)= \frac{k}{\lambda}\left(\frac{x}{\lambda}\right)^{k-1} e^{-(x / \lambda)^k}$ for $x\geq0$), is considered for sojourn time.
 The transition rates are time-varying, which are given as follows

 Although leveraging network information and interaction techniques improves both accuracy and efficiency, it can also increase the consumption of energy for constant communication.
 Thus, event-triggered mechanism is also introduced into the connectivity control game.
-Let sampling period $h=0.1s$ and the parameters $\zeta_1=\zeta_3=\zeta_5=0.1,~\zeta_2=\zeta_4=\zeta_6=0.05$.
+Let sampling period $h=0.01s$ and the parameters $\zeta_1=\zeta_3=\zeta_5=0.1,~\zeta_2=\zeta_4=\zeta_6=0.05$.
 According to the linear matrix inequalities in Theorem \ref{dinglili3} and its equivalent transformation shown in \cite[Corollary 1]{dai2018event}, the event-triggered parameter matrix $\Phi$ and the feedback matrices $K(m),~ m\in\mathbb{S}$ are obtained, respectively.
-The simulation results are shown in Figs. \ref{tutu6}-\ref{tutu10} with Algorithm 2.
+The simulation results produced by Algorithm 2 are shown in Figs. \ref{tutu6}-\ref{tutu10gai}.